zonemaster/zonemaster/docs/public/specifications/tests/Consistency-TP/consistency05.md

   The name server name belongs to another zone.
 It is above or at aside the delegated zone.
 Previously the term "Out-Of-Bailiwick" was used.

+* "RDATA" - "Resource record data as defined in [RFC 1034][RFC 1034#section3.6],
+  section 3.6.

 * "Referral" - The term means a DNS response with [RCODE Name] NoError, AA flag unset and NS records in the authority section.
 It is used to signal a delegation.
   * The answer section is empty or with CNAME record or records.
 If the query type is CNAME, then the answer section must be empty.
-  * The additional section may contain address (glue) records (A and AAAA) for the name server names from the RDATA of the NS records.
+  * The additional section may contain address (glue) records (A and AAAA) for the name server names from the [RDATA] of the NS records.
-  * The referral refers the zone identical to the owner name of the NS records to the name servers specified by the RDATA in the NS records.
+  * The referral refers the zone identical to the owner name of the NS records to the name servers specified by the [RDATA] in the NS records.

 * "Send" - The terms are used when a DNS query is sent to a specific name server (name server IP address).